WDI-SEA/orientation-notes/02-javascript/labs/js-code-and-psuedocode.md

 #### Part 4:

 **No coding is needed for this part!**
+Don't worry if you don't know how the code would actually be run.
+This is just a high-level thinking exercise!

 * We are given a list of 20 numbers.
 We have to go through the list and find the largest number.
 * What would the pseudocode for this problem look like?
 What variables would we need?